lindabeutel/Naming-analysis/README.md

 ## Visualizations an Tables

-Interactive visualizations accompanying the dissertation are available at:
+Interactive visualizations and tables accompanying the dissertation are available at:
 👉 **[lindabeutel.github.io/Naming-analysis](https://lindabeutel.github.io/Naming-analysis/)**

 ------------------------------------------------------------------------